The Opportunity Race Program empowers Texas REALTORS® to contribute to the election of certain state-level candidates.

 How to request an opportunity race

-Local boards are required to submit 1) a signed application committing the association to assist in TAR’s efforts to mobilize local REALTORS® in support of these candidate(s), and 2) a signed copy of the Notice Regarding Opportunity Race Recommendation, if applicable.
+Local boards are required to submit 1) a signed application committing the association to assist in the association’s efforts to mobilize local REALTORS® in support of these candidate(s), and 2) a signed copy of the Notice Regarding Opportunity Race Recommendation, if applicable.

 - Click here to download Local Board Recommendation for State-Level Opportunity Race PDF